wp-plugins/membees-member-login-widget/readme.txt

 == Changelog ==

+= 1.1.3 =
+* Insured that the plugin uses the latest stable version of the jQuery library

 = 1.1.2 =
 * Addressed the erroneous generation of two script errors that did not affect the performance of the plugin